Professor Emeritus and Director of Research at the Paris CNRS as well as the École Normale Supérieure

 Concurrently with this, he started working in the publishing sector: between 1994 and 2000, he supervised the series “Collections numismatiques” of the publishing company Errance-Actes Sud.
 In 1995, he founded the Moneta series (Wetteren) over which he presides down to the present day.

 Since 2010, he is a member of the research unit “Archaeology and Philology of East and West” at the École Normale Supérieure in Paris.
-Since 2012, he is Director of Research, 2nd Class, at the national research center CNRS.
+Since 2012, he is Director of Research, at the national research center CNRS and since 2019 emeritus.
+He is continuing to supervise PhD students and to attend conferences around the world.

 Furthermore, he contributed significantly to several research projects: